saikrishnags05/Project-for-Data-to-Decisions/Data Cleaning Documentation/GIT_Data-Cleaning.md

     ## [1] "IA" "NE" "CO" "NC" "SC"

-Now we update all the states name into full form and them into the dataset for easy understanding.
+Now we update all the states name into full form and then into the dataset for easy understanding.

 ``` r